As part of our commitment to living our ideals, we believe in animal welfare and the humane treatment of animals.

 Mohair fiber comes from the angora goat.
 We have decided to discontinue selling mohair by mid-2019, as the humane treatment of the goats can’t be assured.
-As long as the treatment of angora goats cannot be confirmed to be humane and in line with our animal welfare policy, we will continue to keep the ban in place.
+From 2022 onwards, Esprit will start to use mohair again, but only fibers which are certified with the Responsible Mohair Standard.
+This standard certifies the respectful and humane treatment of angora goats in line with our animal welfare policy.

 Contribution to UN Sustainable Development Goals

 Wool, coming from sheep, is both durable and biodegradable.
 This makes it a sustainable choice particularly for garments that are intended to have a long lifespan.
 In order to protect the welfare of sheep, we worked with Textile Exchange and other brands to develop the Responsible Wool Standard.

 The Responsible Wool Standard seeks to ensure that the sheep in our supply chain are treated with respect and in accordance with the Five Freedoms of the Farm Animal Welfare Committee.
 The standard also focuses on sustainable management of grazing land.
 In 2017, we funded the Responsible Wool Standard Kickstarter program to support the implementation of the standard in textile supply chains.
 We are currently working to incorporate wool that is certified according to the Responsible Wool Standard into our products.
 As this is still a relatively new program, RWS-certified wool is still a challenge to source.
 However, we remain committed to our goal that 50% of our virgin sheep wool will be sourced according to the Responsible Wool Standard by 2022.